-Even though the conversation above contains common, everyday words, to outsiders the conversation may seem to consist of a chain of disconnected words.
-Training custom word embeddings to capture and properly represent the particular distribution of words in radio communication will increase the accuracy of the NLP models making use of the embeddings.
+Even though the conversation above contains common, everyday words, to outsiders, the conversation may seem to consist of a chain of disconnected words.
+Training custom word embeddings to capture and adequately represent the particular distribution of words in radio communication will increase the accuracy of the NLP models making use of the embeddings.

 The same is valid for text message communication:

-The message above contains every day language (“Laughing out loud, was great to see you too but oh my god got to go talk to you later!”), but it is not written in the standard way.
-The chances that the words used in the text message have a proper representation in pre-trained word embeddings, or a representation altogether, are pretty low.
-Training word embeddings on social media posts and text messages ensures the availability of an accurate representation for this type of text.
+The message above contains everyday language (“Laughing out loud, was great to see you too, but oh my god got to go talk to you later!”), but it is not written in the standard way.
+The chances that the words used in the text message have a proper representation in pre-trained wordembeddings, or a representation altogether, are pretty low.
+Training word embeddings on social media posts and text messages ensure the availability of accurate representation for this type of text.

 Specific input features

-For the type of use cases mentioned in this section, it is crucial to understand what characterises the target classes, and apply proper feature engineering to the data which will allow the models to correctly identify which patterns are associated with which class.
+For the type of use cases mentioned in this section, it is crucial to understand what characterizes the target classes, and apply proper feature engineering to the data which will allow the models to identify which patterns are associated with which class correctly.

 Accuracy is paramount

-Typical project plan for a domain specific NLP pipeline
+A typical project plan for a domain-specific NLP pipeline

-A typical project takes about 3 months of time.
+A typical project takes about three months.
 At the end of this, a self-learning algorithm is in place that will make sure these models keep on improving over time.